ulixee/platform/databox/docs/advanced/function-schemas.md

 ## Properties

-### name `string`

-Optional name to label this FunctionSchema in Documentation.

-### description `string`

-Optional longer form description to describe the usage or details of this FunctionSchema in Documentation.

-### icon `string`

-Optional icon name to use in the auto-generated website documentation.
-NOTE: This feature is not yet in use in Ulixee 2.0.

 ### input `Record<string, Any Schema>` {#input}

 Optional input fields definition containing and object of string Keys to [Schema](./schema) values.